 - Stories and legends told by local First Nations and Métis Nation elders

 Who should attend?

-We invite educators, their classes and members of the public to join us online for this educational & engaging experience.
-This year, we are pleased to offer an all-virtual online programming experience.
-This event is hosted with the educational spirit of inclusiveness, understanding and comradery.
+We invite educators, their classes and members of the public to join us online for this educational experience.

 Save the Date: Monday, September 25 from 10am – 3pm